King Mongkut's University of Technology Thonburi: Symbol

 The university's formal seal is the personal seal of King Mongkut, also known as Rama IV.
 In the middle of the seal is the Great Crown of Victory, the most important of the five royal regailia of Thailand: the great crown of victory; the sword of victory; the royal staff; the royal slippers; and the royal fan and royal fly whisk) It has a white tiered umbrella of kingship bracing both sides.
 All of the symbols are displayed in a two-layered circle with text both in Thai and English showing the name of the university.
 This seal is used for announcements and official documents and is included in all of the ceremonies of the university.

 The flower of King Mongkut's University of Technology Thonburi is "Thammaruksa", a flower that can easily be found on campus.
 The university color imitates that of the flower.

 Faculties and Schools

-KMUTT has the following Faculties and Schools:
+KMUTT has the following Faculties and Schools along with their respective departments and offices: